moq-wg/moq-transport/draft-lcurley-warp.md

 As an example, consider a scenario where `example.org` hosts a simple live stream that anyone can subscribe to.
 That live stream would be a single track bundle, accessible via the WebTransport URL: `https://example.org/livestream`.
-In the simple scenario, the track bundle would contain only two media tracks, one with audio and one with video.
+In a simple scenario, the track bundle would contain only two media tracks, one with audio and one with video.
-In more complicated scenarios, it could provide multiple video formats of different levels of video quality; those tracks would be variants of each other.
+In a more complicated scenario, the track bundle could multiple tracks with different formats, encodings, bitrates, and quality levels, possibly for the same content.
-Note that the track IDs are opaque on the Warp level; if the player has not received the description of media tracks out of band in advance, it would have to request the broadcast description first.
+The receiver learns about each available track within the bundle via the catalog, and can choose to subscribe to a subset.

 # Motivation